roboflow/inference/README.md

 ## © license

 The Roboflow Inference code is distributed under the [Apache 2.0](https://github.com/roboflow/inference/blob/master/LICENSE.md) license.
-However, each supported model is subject to its own licensing.
+However, each supported model is subject to its licensing.
 Detailed information on each model's license can be found [here](https://inference.roboflow.com/quickstart/licensing/#model-code-licenses).

 ## 🏆 contribution